TIY-ATL-ROR-2015-May/lectures/w05-views/tue/questions.md

 ### Deliverables

-* A repo containing at least:
-  * `daft.rb`
-  * `rock.rb`
+Don't fork until tomorrow!
+Just run:
+      `git clone git://github.com/TIY-ATL-ROR-2015-May/samplserv.git`
+tonight, run the server, and experiment!

+Add new methods, change existing methods, try to write new API bindings in the client, etc.

+The deliverable for *your team* due Thursday morning is:

+* A fork of samplserv with modifications to 'samplserv.rb' and 'client.rb'

 ### Requirements

+Server:
-* Running `daft.rb` should start a server with endpoints described below
+* Running `RACK_ENV=production bundle exec ruby lib/samplserv.rb` should
+  start a server with endpoints described below

-* Running `rock.rb` should make requests to that server to play a "song"
+* Running `ruby lib/client.rb` should start the client which will play something resembling a song by sending requests to the server!

+### Notes

+1. You will need two terminals to do this assignment.
+   One to run the client and one to run the server.

 ## Normal Mode

-Download the samples from [here][samples].
-Make an endpoint (API call)
+Feel free to download the samples from [here][samples].
+They're already included in the project repo though.

-         for each family, with query params for multiple versions: e.g.
+Make an endpoint (API call) for each "phrase", with query params for multiple versions: e.g.

 * `POST /harder`
 * `POST /better?v=2`

-The `rock.rb` script should play several samples in the style and timing of your choosing.
+The `client.rb` script should play several samples in the style and timing of your choosing.

 ## Hard Mode

 Use `sleep` judiciously to play a reasonable cover with a backtrack (see `beat.mp3`)

 ## Nightmare Mode

-Build a metronome loop in the server, and make sure triggered samples happen on the next beat.
+Build a metronome loop in the server, and make sure requested samples happen on the next beat.

 ## Additional Resources